MACC Application Procedures

-If approved, applicants to the program are notified in writing to contact the Admissions Office to schedule interviews and psychological assessments.
-These will be held on Tuesdays in March (for fall entrance) and October (for spring entrance).
+If approved, applicants to the program are notified in writing to contact the Admissions Office in order to schedule interviews and psychological assessments.
+These will be held on Tuesdays in March.
 On the scheduled day, applicants will plan to be on campus in Charlotte to complete the personal interview, a group interview, and a series of standard psychological assessments.
-Time is allotted for a lunch break, food provided.
-We cannot facilitate more than 10 applicants each Tuesday; applicants are encouraged to plan ahead and ensure they are available for interviews/psychological assessments on one of these days.
+Time is allotted for a lunch break and food is provided.
+Space is limited; applicants are encouraged to plan ahead and ensure they are available for interviews/psychological assessments on one of these days.

 Applicants will not be given the results of their psychological assessments.
 There is a non-refundable fee of $125 to cover our costs of material, scoring and interpretation.
 This is due the morning of interviews; applicants should plan to bring payment with them.
 Cash, checks and credit cards are accepted.